logoLinguapress.com

 This book is not about confusable homonyms such as proceed or precede, loose and lose, compliment and complement; nor is it about a random bunch of supposedly “complicated” words which most English speakers and students will never need to use anyway.

-This book is about fifty or more of the most commonly used but problematical words in English – words with multiple uses and meanings that make them a constant source of errors and misunderstandings for both native speakers and learners alike.
+This book is about fifty or more of the most frequent but problematical words in English – words with multiple uses and meanings that make them a constant source of errors and misunderstandings for both native speakers and learners alike.

 sample